21 Israeli soldiers are killed in the deadliest single attack on the army since the war began

 Israel believes Hamas commanders may be hiding in vast tunnel complexes beneath Khan Younis, the hometown of the group's top leader in Gaza, Yehya Sinwar, whose location is unknown.
 Hamas leaders are also believed to be using hostages as human shields, further complicating any rescue efforts.

-The growing death toll and dire humanitarian situation have led to increasing international pressure to scale back the offensive and agree to negotiate the creation of a Palestinian state after the war.
-Netanyahu has rebuffed both demands.
+The growing death toll and dire humanitarian situation have led to increasing international pressure on Israel to scale back the offensive and agree to a pathway for the creation of a Palestinian state after the war.
+The United States, which has provided crucial military aid for the offensive, has joined those calls.

+But Netanyahu, whose popularity has plummeted since Oct.
+7 and whose governing coalition is beholden to far-right parties, has rebuffed both demands.

+Instead, he has said Israel will need to expand operations and eventually take over the Gaza side of the border with Egypt, where hundreds of thousands of Palestinians who have fled from other areas are packed into overflowing U.N.-run shelters and sprawling tent camps.

 Credit: AP